Nixtla/popol-vuh/README.md

 ## [I will build our business  through creating the most value for our community of users, customers and collegues.](#i-will-build-our-business-through-creating-the-most-value-for-our-community-of-users-customers-and-collegues)
 We define success as maximazing the wellfare of the groups that consitute Nixtla.
 We want to create the most possible welfare for our community of customers, users, collegues and investors.
 We understand this as a max-min  Rawlsian social welfare function.

-Wellness is
+Wellness is:

 $\max _{x\in X}\min _{i\in I}u_{i}(x)$

 Where $X$ be a set of possible 'states of the world' or 'alternatives states of our company'.
 Nixtla wishes to choose a single state from $X$.

 Let $I$ be a finite set, representing a collection of individuals.
 For each $i \in I$, let $u_i:X\longrightarrow\mathbb{R}$ be a utility function, describing the amount of happiness or welness an individual $i$ derives from each possible state.

 A social choice theory|social choice rule is a mechanism which uses the data $(u_i)_{i \in I}$ to select some element(s) from $X$ which are `best' for society.
 The question of what 'best' means is the basic question of social choice theory.
-The '''egalitarian rule''' selects an element $x \in X$ which maximizes the ''minimum utility'', that is, it solves the following optimization problem:
+The 'egalitarian rule' selects an element $x \in X$ which maximizes the 'minimum utility', that is, it solves the following optimization problem: